swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ## Overview

 Many issuers need a card-on-file solution that drives high conversions with little to no integration cost.
-Strivve CardLinks is built for exactly this.Traditional integrations require significant engineering investment.
+Strivve CardLinks is built for exactly this.
+Traditional integrations require significant engineering investment.
 CardLinks eliminates that barrier by enabling issuers to tap into a largely untapped funding source — marketing budgets — rather than IT budgets.
 With near-zero integration overhead, issuers can move fast and measure results directly in campaign performance.

  ## How It Works
 CardLinks provides multiple methods for issuers to provision cardholder and card data, generating a unique, personalized URL for each cardholder.
 Each URL serves as a secure entry point into a card-on-file placement flow tied to that individual.